amousa1968/terraform-batch-ecs/examples/README.md

-# AWS Batch ECS Fargate Terraform Module - Examples
+# AWS Batch ECS Fargate Terraform Module - Examples Using Terraform IaC

 This directory contains example usage of the `batch-ecs` Terraform module.